|

 recommendations to the Service for consideration.

-- The Service Migratory Bird Regulation Committee (referred to
+- The Service Migratory Bird Regulations Committee (referred to

-as the SRC) considers flyway council recommendations for early
+as the SRC) considers flyway council recommendations at its

 Federal Register